 Field Description Content type or value QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
-Boolean matching expression KEYWORDS A list of words to match the query text.
-Comma-separated list of words.
-Percent-encode spaces and punctuation in the keywords.
+Boolean matching expression KEYWORDS A list of words to match in the query text.
+Comma-separated list of words or phrases.
 CONCEPT The expanded query text that replaces the matched query text.
 Replacement string.
-Percent-encode spaces and punctuation in the string.
 DATABASERESTRICTION The databases to query.
 String